Be it enacted and it is hereby enacted as a by-law of

 - anyone who is an ineligible individual as that term is defined in subsection 149.1(1) of the Income Tax Act (Canada) as amended from time to time.

-4.03 Election and Term - Subject to the articles, the members shall elect the directors by ordinary resolution at each annual meeting of members at which an electron of directors is required.
+4.03 Election and Term Length - Subject to the articles, the members shall elect the directors following an application process where said member will have received the written endorsement of at least two (2) current Board of Director, both of which are of different genders than the other, that has been received by the Executive Director at least fifteen (15) days prior to each annual meeting of members at which an election of directors is required.
 The elected directors shall hold office for a term expiring not later than the close of the third annual meeting of members following the election.

 4.04 Resignation of Directors - A resignation of a director becomes effective at the time a written resignation is sent to the Corporation or at the time specified in the resignation whichever is later.